 Yep, that means pie crusts made with lard (pig fat) are out.
 Shrimp Scampi, lobster dripping in butter are out.
 The lobster and shrimp are fine it’s the butter, oil, and fat that needs to go.

 Rich cream sauces, gravies and the skin of chicken and turkey are all out.
-Yep, that means no biscuits and gravy, no mashed potatoes and gravy, no hollandaise sauce, no pasta premivera or alfredo.
+Yep, that means no biscuits and gravy, no mashed potatoes and gravy, no hollandaise sauce, no pasta primavera or alfredo.

 If it is rich, creamy and or tasty it is most likely off the list of safe pancreatitis diet foods.